arthurbernierjr/card-collector/README.md

 ## About:
-A website where you can index your Pokemon cards into a digital catalog.
+A website where you can index your Pokemon card collection into a digital catalog.

 ## Getting started:
 You can use the application/website by clicking [this link]()
 + Click Sign-Up, if you're a first time user, and create a username and password.
-+ Then sign-in, and add your first card!
++ Then sign-in and add your first card!
 + Input the details of the card: Pokemon name, type, and condition.
 Not required, but the collector number from the card is also an available field.
 + And voila, the card is added to "My Collection" where you can see all of your cards.